 Sections 2.5.1.3 through 2.5.1.3.2 of the Faculty Handbook already offer general descriptions and specific examples of scholarship.
-The following sections offer additional concrete examples which capture the unique flavor and tone of scholarship within the disciplines of sociology and anthropology.
+The following sections offer additional concrete examples which capture the unique flavor and tone of scholarship within the disciplines of sociology and public sociology, public health and anthropology.